dask/dask-blog/_posts/2019-10-16-deployment-updates.md

 ------------------

-While using Dask with multi-GPU deployments the [NVIDIA Rapids](https://rapids.ai) has needed the ability to specify increasingly complex setups of Dask workers.
+While using Dask with multi-GPU deployments the [NVIDIA RAPIDS](https://rapids.ai) has needed the ability to specify increasingly complex setups of Dask workers.
 They recommend the following deployment
 strategy:

 1. One Dask-worker per GPU on a machine
 2. Specify the `CUDA_VISIBLE_DEVICES` environment variable to pin that worker to that GPU
-3. If your machine has multiple network interfaces then choose the network interface closest to that GPU
+3. If your machine has multiple network interfaces then choose the network interface that has the best connection to that GPU
 4. If your machine has multiple CPUs then set thread affinities to use the closest CPU
 5.  ... and more